prasunanand/gsoc_blog/sciruby_blog.md

 ## **Code Organisation and Deployment**

-To minimise conflict with the MRI codebase all the jruby front end code has been placed in */lib/nmatrix/jruby* directory. */lib/nmatrix/nmatrix.rb* decides whether to load *nmatrix.so* or *nmatrix_jruby.rb* after detecting the Ruby Platform.
+To minimise conflict with the MRI codebase all the jruby front end code has been placed in `/lib/nmatrix/jruby` directory. `lib/nmatrix/nmatrix.rb` decides whether to load `nmatrix.so` or `nmatrix_jruby.rb` after detecting the Ruby Platform.

 The added advantage is that the ruby interpreter must not decide which function to call at run-time.
 The impact on performance can be seen when programs which intensively use NMatrix for linear algebraic computations(e.g. mixed-models) are run.